Time taken : ~10mins

 To date, all three Backyard Sessions have been free to attend, with the second iteration drawing a record high of over a thousand attendees throughout the day.
 To maintain their Backyard Sessions’ accessibility, TRIFECTA places a strong emphasis on collaborating with partners who share their vision.
 In this regard, they expressed their gratitude for collaborators like Samsung (partner for Backyard Sessions Vol. 1 and 2), who have been incredibly supportive from the beginning.

-While partners like *Scape are lauded for their support of the underground music scene, organisations like theirs are hard to come by.
+While such partners are lauded for their support of the underground music scene, these organisations are hard to come by.

 In fact, Darryl claims that “music is culturally very absent” in Singapore.
 Growing up in the hardcore and emo scene, he laments that local music from such underground scenes often lacks public representation.
 Such marginalisation is what sparked the do-it-yourself (DIY) ethos within these scenes, where individuals like Darryl decide to take matters into their own hands, creating spaces for the non-conformers, mavericks and renegades of our society.